djketchum/cse15l-lab-reports/LabReport1.md

 # Setting up VSCode
 Now, we're going to open up a terminal in VS Code by pressing the Terminal option from the top menu bar and clicking on New Terminal from the dropdown.
-From there, press Ctrl + Shift + P, which should get you looking at something like this:
+From there, press 'Ctrl' + 'Shift' + 'P' , which should get you looking at something like this:
 ![Image](fifth.png)
 From here, type in `Select Default Profile` into the search and select that option when it comes up.
 Now, select GitBash, as seen below.